 Rabies is one of the deadliest diseases affecting animals, and dogs are no exception.
 The disease is caused by a virus secreted in saliva that attacks the nervous system, leading to death.
 Most cases of rabies in animals, and even humans, are a result of a bite from an infected animal.
 In some rare instances, the rabies virus is transmitted when the saliva from the infected animal comes into contact with an open cut on the skin or the eyes, nose, or mouth, of an animal.
+As there is no cure for rabies, keeping up with regular vaccinations is essential.

 Once a dog is infected, the virus progresses rapidly.
 It usually takes less than 10 days to develop, but can take up to a month.
 When the signs begin to present themselves, it is often too late, and sadly, death is unpreventable.